erduotong/nuitka-doc-zh/docs/--help.md

                         Mode in which to compile.
 Accelerated runs in your Python installation and depends on it.
 Standalone creates a folder with an executable contained to run it.
 Onefile creates a single executable to deploy.
+App is onefile except on macOS where it's not to be used.
+                        Module makes a module, and package includes also all sub-modules and sub-packages.
+Default is
-                        Default is 'accelerated'.
+                        'accelerated'.
   --standalone          Enable standalone mode for output.
 This allows you to
                         transfer the created binary to other machines without it using an existing Python installation.
 This also